Skip to content

 The soil condition on your lawn will also play a vital role in determining whether the grass grows or doesn’t.
 To tell whether the soil is right for your grass, you need to test it.

-You also should test the soil for the major plant building nutrients such as potash, phosphorus and nitrogen.
+You should also test the soil for major plant-building nutrients such as potash, phosphorus, and nitrogen.
 Again, adjust the nutrient levels accordingly using fertilizers.

 Plant grass at the right time

-Ensuring your lawn is ready for the grass seed isn’t enough—you need to ensure that you plant it at the right time.
-You might have the impression that you can plant the grass anytime, but this isn’t right.
+Ensuring your lawn is ready for the grass seed isn’t enough—you need to plant it at the right time.
+You might think you can grow the grass anytime, but this isn’t right.

-Always remember that grass grows in seasonal cycles, and to increase the chances of your grass growing, you need to plant it at the right season.
+Always remember that grass grows in seasonal cycles, and to increase the chances of your grass growing, you need to plant it in the right season.

 The best time to plant your grass seed depends on your location.
-If you live in the north, you need cool-season grass such as Kentucky bluegrass and Fescue and the best time to plant it is early fall.
+If you live in the north, you need cool-season grass such as Kentucky bluegrass and fescue, and the best time to plant them is early fall.

 Do you live in the south?
 The best time to do the planting is late spring.
 As mentioned above, ensure you use warm-season grass species that will do well in the area.